General selection models: Bernstein duality and minimal ancestral structures: Ancestral structures and Bernstein duality

-This section provides a more detailed description of the ancestral selection graph.
-The branching-coalescing system that underlies the ASG arises from the following (marked) particle system.
-Let $\beta\in \R_+^{m-1}$ and $\Lambda\in \cM_f$.
-Each particle is equipped with a label in $[0,1]$.
+In a next step we provide the precise definition of the ASG and the ASP on the basis of bc-DAGs.
+The ASG is constructed on the basis of a branching-coalescing system of (marked) particles with the following dynamic.
+Let $\beta\in \R_+^{m-1}$ and $\Lambda\in \cM_f^*([0,1])$.
+Each particle carries a label in $[0,1]$.
 Start at time $t=0$ with $n$ particles.
-The $i$-th particle carries label $U_i$, where $(U_i)_{i=0}^n$ are independent random variables that are uniformly distributed in $[0,1]$.
-If there are $n$ particles present at time $t$, then \begin{enumerate} \item at rate $\beta_\ell n$ for every $\ell\in\,]m]$, mark one of the existing particles chosen uniformly at random and generate $\ell-1$ new particles, where each new particle carries a new label that is independent from the other labels and uniformly distributed in $[0,1]$, \item at rate $\binom{n}{k}\lambda_{n,k}$ for every $k\in\, ]n]$, eliminate $k$ particles and give birth to a new particle with a new label that is uniformly distributed in $[0,1]$ and independent of the previous labels. \end{enumerate} Note that by construction a particle with label $u$ has an associated birth and death time $(b_u,d_u)$.
-See Fig.~\ref{fig:ASG}.
-Let ${\mathcal U}$ be the set of labels assigned from $t=0$ to $t=\infty$.
-The branching-coalescing system with parameters $(\beta,\Lambda)$, which is denoted by $\cG$, is the following (infinite and uncountable) directed acyclic graph (DAG) with distinct horizontal and vertical edges. \begin{itemize} \item The set of vertices is given by $\{(u,s) \ : \ u \in {\mathcal U}, s\in[b_u,d_u] \}$. \item The set of \emph{horizontal} (directed) edges is given by
+Let $U_i$ be the label of the $i$-th particle, where $(U_i)_{i=1}^n$ are independent random variables that are uniformly distributed in $[0,1]$.
+If there are currently $n$ particles, then \begin{enumerate} \item for every $\ell\in\,]m]$ at rate $n \beta_\ell$, mark one of the existing particles uniformly at random and generate $\ell-1$ new particles.
+Each new particle carries a new label that is independent from the other labels and uniformly distributed in $[0,1]$, \item for every $k\in\, ]n]$ at rate $\binom{n}{k}\lambda_{n,k}$, eliminate $k$ particles uniformly at random and generate a new particle with a new label, which is independent of the previous labels and uniformly distributed in $[0,1]$. \end{enumerate} By construction, a particle with label $u$ has an associated birth time $b_u$ and a death time $d_u$, see also Fig.~\ref{fig:ASG}.
+Let ${\mathcal U}$ be the (random) set of labels assigned from $t=0$ to $t=\infty$.
+Let $D\coloneqq\{D_i\}_{i\in \N}$ (resp. $I\coloneqq \{I_i\}_{i\in \N}$) be the set of times at which the number of particle decreases (resp. increases).
+In addition, we consider the function $w:I\to\Us$ that assigns to any time $I_i$ the label of the particle that has a mark at that time.
+Clearly, the sets $\Us$ and $\{b_u,d_u\}_{u\in\Us}$ together with the function $w$ induce a (random) bc-DAG~$\Gs$, which we refer to as the $(\beta,\Lambda)$-bc-DAG with $n$ roots.
+The following is merely a more precise version of Definition~\ref{def:asg}. \begin{definition}[ASG] Let $(\beta,p)\in \R_+^{m-1}\times\Ps_m$, $\Lambda\in\Ms_f^*([0,1])$, and $n\in\Nb$.
+The $(\beta,p,\Lambda)$-ASG starting with $n$ roots is the pair $(\Gs,p)$, where $\Gs$ is the $(\beta,\Lambda)$-bc-DAG with $n$ roots.
+Similarly, the $(\beta,p,\Lambda)$-ASG in $[0,t]$ starting with $n$ roots is the pair $(\Gs_t,p)$, where $\cG_t$ is the graph induced on the set of vertices with time coordinate less than $t$.
+In line with Definition~\ref{def:asg}, we write $L_t$ for the number of leaves in $\cG_t$. \end{definition} It follows from the definition of $\Gs$ that $(L_t:\, t\geq0)$ evolves according to the rates stated after Definition~\ref{def:asg}.
+Note also that by construction a coalescence event always leads to a new particle.
+This is consistent with the forward-in-time perspective, where the parent is never replaced by its offspring.
+Using the framework of bc-DAGs, the following formalises the ancestral selection polynomial of Definition \ref{def:asp}. \begin{definition}[Ancestral selection polynomial] Let $(\Gs,p)$ be the $(\beta,p,\Lambda)$-ASG starting with $n$ roots.
+Denote by $\Gs_t$ the graph induced by the vertices of $\Gs$ with time coordinate less that $t$.
+Set